A Practical Guide to Help You Plan Kerala Tour Package

 - Kanyakumari – Though this is in Tamil Nadu, if you are travelling up to Trivandrum (and if time permits), it is advisable to have a visit.

 - Athirapilly-Vazhachal – Biggest water falls in Kerala.

 - Guruvayoor – Pilgrim place, the famous Krishna temple.
 There is an elephant sanctuary at this place with more than 65 elephants.

 - Northern part of Kerala has Wayanad to visit.
 Wayanad is approximately 300km towards north from Cochin.

-From the above listed major tourist destinations, make a list of places you wish to cover in Kerala.
+When you plan Kerala tour, itinerary plays an important role.
+This should be well balanced with sightseeing and free time with family.
+From the above listed major tourist destinations, make a list of places you wish to cover in our Kerala tour packages.

 I shall be writing about all these places in detail below with travel time required for each.
 After reading this post, you would be in a position to finalize the places to visit depending on your leave from office.
 Once places of visit and number of nights in each destination are finalized, the itinerary can be prepared with ease.